Judth Posted January 11, 2010 Posted January 11, 2010 What are my chances for top twenty english programs? should I just give up and not apply?

 jacib Posted January 22, 2010 Posted January 22, 2010 I am concerned about your scores in both sections.
 An 80% on the Verbal section might be good enough for an engineering student, but if you are applying to an English program then you are going to need to score above 700V, which is around the 97%.
 A 6% score in the Q section isn't going to look good to a top 100 school let alone a top 20 school to any program.
 While you may not use a lot of math in an English program, certainly very competitive programs are going to be looking for well-rounded candidates to score at least average in both sections.
 This is, again, not necessarily true.
 Many English programs apparently claim they do not even look at the Quant section.
 Every field is capricious in its own way, often inconsistently at that.
 Religion (a field in which one is no more likely to use math than in English) demands a very high standard in both sections.
 However, I have never heard similar things about English.
 Email programs.
 Honestly, from the little that I've read on the English forums here, it seems like your verbal score will be more problematic than your quant score.
 That said, I don't know how English programs weigh scores beyond that some don't even look at quant.

 strokeofmidnight Posted January 31, 2010 Posted January 31, 2010 Every English department (and often different professors on the same ad-comm in the same department) will look at the GRE scores slightly differently.
 However, the general rule seems to be that quant counts for very little, if at all.
 Jacib's views on this are far more consistent with what I've been told (from English professors who serve on ad-comms): many programs (even those within the top ten or top twenty) will not even look at the quant score.
 At all.
 For those programs, it won't matter if you scored in the 99th or 1st percentile.
 Seadub is wrong, I think, about the role that the GRE TENDS to play in English PhD programs.
 Some schools (the top one in the country, for example) will not look at your GRE score--verbal or quant--at ALL.
 It's required as a formality for the graduate school, but doesn't factor into the admissions process.
 In most places, however, the verbal scores DOES factor into the admission process.
 (700 verbal is a good rule of thumb, but is by no means inflexible.
 I was admitted into top 10 and ivy league PhD English programs with a lower verbal score).
 If you look at Duke English's recent statistics, for example, the AVERAGE GRE score of their accepted students last year is a 662 (and average GPA is only a 3.6!), and it's certainly a top ten program: http://gradschool.duke.edu/about/statistics/admiteng.htm .
 I suspect that Duke places slightly less emphasis on the numbers than some of their top-ranked peers, but this goes to show that the scores certainly are not the most important factors.
 It is worth noting, however, that graduate schools (as opposed to the English programs) will sometimes have overall min. that you will need to meet if you want to be considered for funding.
 Those tend to be on the low side (1000, sometimes 1200) and tend to be most pressing at public schools, where funding is generally tighter.
 If it's still possible, you might want to consider studying for the quant and re-taking the entire exam.
 A bit of studying can go a long ways, especially if you're starting off on the low end.
 A 100 point boost in your quant score (which is far more attainable than it may seem) might not help you secure admission, but it can tip the scale in your favor if you're admitted to a graduate school that has min. requirements for funding.
 Then again, it's now almost February, and the PhD deadlines for every top 20 school has already passed.
 You should find out within a few weeks how you fared.
-Good luck! nonymouse, shepardn7, jacib and 1 other 3 1
+Good luck! jacib, seadub, shepardn7 and 1 other 3 1

 coyabean Posted February 1, 2010 Posted February 1, 2010 As they were trying to coerce me into pursuing an English PhD all of the profs in my dept stressed that the expectation at most solid programs WITH FUNDING was above 90th percentile on the verbal.
 I think YMMV just because departments and their priorities differ greatly.
 Some departments need TAs and warm bodies to read and if you are willing to do that then they are willing to be flexible.
 You have more options in English than some other depts.
 Call and ask.
 All the schools I contacted were pretty upfront about their GRE expectations.

 strokeofmidnight Posted February 1, 2010 Posted February 1, 2010 This is an extremely misleading statement.
 First of all, you are implying that a 662 average on the Verbal Section is surprisingly low for an English PhD admit.
 You have to realize that it is not the nominal value of your score that is important, but the percentile ranking.
 As of now, a 662 V translates to the 94th percentile, which would be a very respectable score for any humanities applicant.
 You seem surprised that the average GPA is "only" a 3.6.
 Does that seem very low to you?
 Perhaps you attended an undergraduate institution that was fraught with grade inflation, but it is extremely difficult to judge the caliber of a given student's performance based on a GPA without taking into consideration the grading style of a particular university.
 The subjective nature of grading is partly the reason why the GRE, which is vastly objective, IS important.
 Also, you fail to mention that the average Quantitative score for successful applicants in Duke's English Dept was 620, which is in the 52nd percentile.
 The fact that the average GRE quant scores is actually above average should tell you that successful applicants are either inherently well rounded individuals or that Duke directly takes your performance in the Quantitative section into consideration.
 Again, please do not make misleading statements about how scoring in the 1% or the 99% in the quantitative section simply does not matter for English PhDs.
 Even if the adcom does not focus its primary attention on this score, most successful applicants to top programs tend to be very well rounded anyway and score average or above average in each of the three sections.
 That is simply fact.
 You claim that my info is very misleading, but you fail to explain why or how.
 Why are my statements wrong?
 Unless I was lied to by professors on ad-comms at the very schools that you initially named, or am lying (I hope you're not going so far as to accuse of either), you might want to address my arguments.
 Simply stating that your claims are facts--and mine are misleading--isn't really sufficient.
 A few things to note: yes, a 3.6 is "low" compared to other programs that tend to admit applicants who typically graduate with a 3.8 or 3.9.
 However, I was not at all suggesting that this is TOO low--I'm pointing out that a sky-high GPA isn't necessary.
 If anything, since there will always be several applicants admitted with a 3.9 or higher, the 3.6 average suggests there are also applicants accepted with sub 3.5 scores.
 In other words, a very strong GPA isn't absolutely necessary...at least at THIS program.
 I never indicated that the GPA doesn't matter, or that there isn't at least some correlation between well-prepared applicants and strong grades.
 I am suggesting, however, that there are plenty of exceptions to that general correlation that should give students room to hope (and of course, to work towards) that they can end up in a top program despite lower numbers.
 As for the 620 quant GRE score, two things come to mind.
 1. You confuse correlation with causation.
 It seems perfectly reasonable that many well-prepared applicants (strong writing, enticing statement/project, etc) would also score well on quant.
 This is especially true at Duke.
 Thanks to the program's theoretical leaning, many of its students have a math or philosophy as well as English and thus are more likely to also have the skills that would enable one to do well on the quant. section.
 This by no means indicates that Duke specifically selects for high quant scores. (or for that matter, place great stock in the GRE's at all).
 Duke's own website emphasizes--and I and several have many times--that it's the writing and SoP that will count far more.
 2. 620 Quant isn't bad, but it also isn't very high.
 It is, as you noted, the 52nd percentile of all individuals that take the GRE.
 That larger pool includes students who are applying for masters (and on the whole, score a bit lower) and the many students who do not get in at all, as well as students who are shut out of top universities such as Duke.
 This seems to be a perfectly average score among literature applicants--not a score that is so high that it would suggest the program is specifically selecting for it.
 For what it's worth, I was an admitted Duke applicant not too long ago.
 My quant score is far higher than the listed average.
 Along we (admitted students) do not routinely discuss this information, I do know that while some of my peers also had such high scores on quant, several others scored hundreds of points below that average.
 The statistics that are listed doesn't give you a sense of the range, and can't be used for the deduction that are stating as fact.
-You might also want to leave the personal attacks out of this conversation. repatriate, bgav, dant.gwyrdd and 1 other 4
+You might also want to leave the personal attacks out of this conversation. bgav, repatriate, dant.gwyrdd and 1 other 4

 Medievalmaniac Posted February 22, 2010 Posted February 22, 2010 You claim that my info is very misleading, but you fail to explain why or how.
 Why are my statements wrong?
 You might also want to leave the personal attacks out of this conversation.
 Don't take this personally, it actually is intended lightheartedly/ jokingly, but REALLY.....
 SOM - you're wrong because seadub says you're wrong, and this person apparently knows everything about the GRE and how it is used as a judgment tool at every program in the United States of America - just ask.
 Haven't you been paying any attention to his or her posties all over this board?
 How dare you attempt to bring real-world experiences into your explanation for why you believe what you believe about the GRE.
 Reality has nothing to do with it.
 It's all about the statistics reported on the internet and in the GRE prep manuals.
 Actually, you were not accepted at Duke with your scores, even though you say you were, because Seadub says your score is too low to have gotten in.
 You actually hallucinated your experiences...
 And personal attacks?
 Ha, ha, hehehehehe.
 You haven't yet been the recipient of this person's really personal attacks.
 But if you keep trying to make him or her see reason or accept that his or her view is not "THE" right view, I'm sure you will.
-I suggest the "ignore" button.... :rolleyes: captiv8ed, asha, snorri and 1 other 4
+I suggest the "ignore" button.... :rolleyes: asha, coaks, captiv8ed and 1 other 4

 captiv8ed Posted February 22, 2010 Posted February 22, 2010 seadub: For what it's worth, I was an admitted Duke applicant not too long ago.
 My quant score is far higher than the listed average.
 Along we (admitted students) do not routinely discuss this information, I do know that while some of my peers also had such high scores on quant, several others scored hundreds of points below that average.
 The statistics that are listed doesn't give you a sense of the range, and can't be used for the deduction that are stating as fact.
 It seems that SOM did indeed apply AND get in to Duke.
 And if you have applied and gotten into top programs, congrats.
 However, that does not mean you are an expert on what schools are looking for.